 Finding The Right Aquarium

 So now the moment you have been waiting for!
-Below is the list of the top tanks on the market today.
+Below is the list of the best betta fish tanks on the market today.
 I put the preferred choices at the top for ease of selection for you.

 In a hurry?
 I recommend the Fluval Spec V!